 · We do encourage you to choose some from other photographers (around 20%).
 In most cases, we can replicate what other photographers do, but in some cases, their style may vary so much from our shooting and editing style that it may be problematic.

 An ideal Mood Board will:

 · have 20-25 photos

 · Choose the majority of photos from our website (80%) and some from other photographers (20%=

-· will focus on poses, scenes, emotions, editing styles, . . . not a list of must-have shots (it’s not a shot list)
+· Focus on poses, scenes, emotions, editing styles, . . . not a list of must-have shots (it’s not a shot list)

-· It has succinct detailed descriptions for each pinned photo.
+· Have succinct detailed descriptions for each pinned photo.
 (For example: I love the way the bride’s looking at her husband.)

-· In includes photos from your wedding venue or similar venues if possible (this is more complicated for destination weddings, we know).
+· Includes photos from your wedding venue or similar venues if possible (this is more complicated for destination weddings, we know).